telegraphacademy/part1-self-assessment/README.md

   **NOTE: Explain the method you are using to do this (hint: '_____ notation')**

 ####5.
 Create a function that takes an object and a name as parameters.
-It should return a new object with ONLY these properties:
+It should return the object with ONLY these properties:
   1. Your first and last name: **`name`: `'Bobby Tables'`**
   2. Your **`place of birth`: city, state (or equivalent), country**
   3. Your **`hobby` or favorite activity**